ignaciocasal/Angular-Fitness-Tracker/README.md

 ![Demo gif](https://github.com/ignaciocasal/Angular-Fitness-Tracker/blob/master/screenshots/demo.gif?raw=true)
 # Angular Fitness Tracker
-This is a web application built using Angular and Firebase for authentication, database storage and hosting.
+This is a responsive web application that allows users track their fitness activity.
+It was built using Angular and Firebase for authentication, database storage and hosting.
 The UI is Material Design based using Angular Material.

 # Demo
 Here is a working live demo: